Protecting agriculture and the environment from the destructive impact of African lovegrass in the upper Limestone Coast.

 Program details

-• The spot spraying of African Lovegrass infestations on properties is conducted by a contractor employed by PIRSA.
+• The spraying of African lovegrass infestations on properties is conducted by a contractor employed by PIRSA.

 • Where possible works will occur prior to seed set and contractors will follow best practice weed and equipment hygiene to prevent infestations being spread.